chI3fx/chiefkiiith/README.md

 - 👋 Hi, I’m @chiefkiiith
 - 👀 I’m interested in Cyber Sec. and Forensics
-- 🌱 I’m currently learning Blockchain Security
+- 🌱 I’m currently learning about Bug Bounty Hunting & Blockchain Security
 - 💞️ I’m looking to collaborate on anything partaining to my interests
 - 📫 How to reach me ... karungokeith@gmail.com
 - 😄 Pronouns: ...
 He/Him